littlebiggeo/csdms-clinic-2020/anuga/readme.md

 These files are used to setup and run ANUGA within the google Colaboratory.
-They are modified from the 2018 CSDMS ANUGA clinic created and run by Stephen Robers (https://github.com/stoiver/anuga-clinic-2018)
+They are modified from the 2018 CSDMS ANUGA clinic created and run by Stephen Roberts (https://github.com/stoiver/anuga-clinic-2018)